Chronology: Worst Ebola outbreak on record tests global response

 Sept.
 26 - New WHO tally: 3,091 dead out of 6,574 probable, suspected and confirmed cases.

-Cuba says will send nearly 300 doctors and nurses to West Africa to join 165 healthcare workers due there early October.
+Cuba says it will train 296 more doctors and nurses to treat Ebola patients in West Africa, in addition to the 165 already preparing to go to Sierra Leone.

 Sept.
 28 - Duncan returns by ambulance to Dallas hospital.